Nuclear power in the United States: Industry and academic

-The American Nuclear Society (ANS) scientific and educational organization has both academic and industry members.
-The organization publishes a large amount of literature on nuclear technology in several journals.
-The ANS also has some offshoot organizations such as North American Young Generation in Nuclear (NA-YGN).
+The American Nuclear Society (ANS) scientific and educational organization has academic and industry members.
+The organization publishes literature on nuclear technology in several journals.
+The ANS also has offshoot organizations such as North American Young Generation in Nuclear (NA-YGN).

-The Nuclear Energy Institute (NEI) is an industry group whose activities include lobbying, experience sharing between companies and plants, and provides data on the industry to a number of outfits.
+The Nuclear Energy Institute (NEI) is an industry group whose activities include lobbying, experience sharing between companies and plants, and provides data on the industry to a number of organizations.

 Anti-nuclear power groups

 Some sixty anti-nuclear power groups are operating, or have operated, in the United States.
 These include: Abalone Alliance, Clamshell Alliance, Greenpeace USA, Institute for Energy and Environmental Research, Musicians United for Safe Energy, Nuclear Control Institute, Nuclear Information and Resource Service, Public Citizen Energy Program, Shad Alliance, and the Sierra Club.

 In 1992, the chairman of the Nuclear Regulatory Commission said that "his agency had been pushed in the right direction on safety issues because of the pleas and protests of nuclear watchdog groups".